boostorg/hof/doc/src/more_examples.md

 The proposal [N4165](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4165.pdf)
 for Unified Call Syntax(UFCS) would have allowed a function call of `x.f(y)` to become `f(x, y)`.
-However, this was rejected by the comittee.
+However, this was rejected by the committee.
 So instead pipable functions can be used to achieve extension methods.
 So it can be written like this:

     auto r = numbers